As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

 Make Sure to Work Your Upper Body With Daily Calisthenics

-Doing things like push-ups, sit-ups, and dips are all great exercises to do on the trail with little to no equipment needed and will help you maintain some level of upper body muscle mass.
+Doing things like push-ups, sit-ups, and dips are all great exercises on the trail with little to no equipment needed and will help you maintain some upper body muscle mass.

 What Happens After Your Hike is Over?